 I spend a lot of my time at home.
 But there’s another place I spend just about as much time – my workplace.
 Can you apply the same “owner” mindset at work, even when you don’t actually own the company?
 Take it from me – you sure can.
-At N2, we believe so much in behaving like an owner, there’s a whole slide in our Culture Deck dedicated to this concept.

 You know the expression “running around like we own the place?”
 At N2, we all do that – and it’s a good thing.
 We believe people behave like owners in their workplace when they:

 - Have a “pick up the trash lying on the floor” mentality.